davideTheCap/hello_world_django/README.md

 ## Use virtual environment as python interpreter for PyCharm

-Settings > Python Interpreter > add interpreter and select `myenv/bin/python` inspired by https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#python_create_virtual_env
+Settings > Python Interpreter > add interpreter and select `myenv/bin/python` It's also likely needed to add the folders `hello_world` and `my_app` as SourcesRoot by right-clicking on them in the Project window > Mark directory as > sources root inspired by https://www.jetbrains.com/help/pycharm/creating-virtual-environment.html#python_create_virtual_env